PaymentsGet paid quickly, easily, and securely

 When it comes to running your business, there’s a lot for the average business owner to handle.
 Training your technicians.
 Maintaining your equipment.
 Managing your customers.
 Making sure that you and your team get paid.

 At Scorpion, we help take some of that weight off your shoulders by making getting paid easy—like it should be!
-Instead of you having to scramble every week to meet payroll, you can use our simple, intuitive payment system.
+Instead of you having to scramble every week to meet payroll, you can use our simple, intuitive Payment Suite.

-With Scorpion Payments, you can create quick, simple invoices.
+With Scorpion Payments, you can create quick, simple invoices, take advantage of tools such as our Connect Pay, and Payment Button.
 You can choose to take payments at the time of service, when you’re still with your customer, or you can choose to send a payment request later—either by email or text.
 (Which have both been found to get you paid 12 to 18 days faster than traditional paper invoices.)

 But the ease of use doesn’t stop there.